Building your first mobile app can be a challenging experience.

 Ever since Uber become huge, lots of entrepreneurs started developing on demand apps for various industry.

 The massive funding received by Uber (over $8.6 billion) and Instacart (over $600 million) has created ripples in the on demand market.
 The investors who missed the opportunity to invest in these giants are now looking for new startups that has capability to cause the next disruption.

 Today, 42% of total adult population have used services of at least one on demand startup alone in the U.S.

 According to Harvard Business Report, the on demand economy is attracting more than 22.4 million consumers annually with $57 billion in spending.
 Despite this, what’s even more interesting is that 46% of consumers have annual income less than $50,000.

 This means, the on demand economy isn’t just for rich.
-And, it is possible to create an on demand app even for simplest service.
+And, it is possible to build an on demand app even for simplest service.

 To explain in brief, we’ve the perfect example – Ninja Delivery!

 Ninja delivery is an on demand delivery app with which users can send any kind of packages from one place to another.

 In the app, users can select the type of delivery vehicle, have the opportunity to view the delivery estimate before placing the order, and track their packages in real-time.

 When client approached us with his idea, he was very clear from the beginning.
 His idea was to create a platform for people looking for easiest solution to send any kind of packages to their desired destination.

 During the initial discussion, our System Analyst noted down the exact requirements of our client and proposed to develop 2 separate apps for customer and for drivers. created wireframes for the visual representation of app’s layout design.

 We delivered the app wireframes in just 10 days due to which, the client was quite impressed.
 He liked the wireframes and requested to design the database as well as user interface for his app.